PaulApivat/paulapivat/content/post/dsfs_2/index.md

     print("cannot add objects of different data types")
 ```

-At this point, i'm not sure how useful it is to handle exceptions yourself, so we'll come back to this section if we see better and more useful examples.
+At this point, the primary benefits to handling exceptions yourself is for code readability, so we'll come back to this section if we see more useful examples.

 ### Lists